abhishekjagtap1/V2X-Guassians/docs/V2XGOTR.md

 # Vehicle-to-Everything Gaussians on The Road (V2X-GOTR) Dataset Preparation

 ## Overview
-The **Vehicle-to-Everything Gaussians on the Road (V2X-GOTR) Dataset** is built upon the [TUMTraf-V2X](https://innovation-mobility.com/tumtraf-dataset) dataset by extracting and organizing various components to enable high-fidelity dynamic scene reconstruction.
+The **Vehicle-to-Everything Gaussians on the Road (V2X-GOTR) Evaluation benchmark** is built upon the [TUMTraf-V2X](https://innovation-mobility.com/tumtraf-dataset) dataset.
+It systematically extracts, processes, and organizes key components from the dataset to support high-fidelity dynamic scene reconstruction.
+In order to bolster future research in neural scene rendering and off-axis novel view synthesis in the V2X ecosystem, we provide a consistent benchmark for training and evaluation using just 3 Steps

 ## 1. Data Directory Setup
 To organize the dataset properly, follow these steps: